What is Zinc Hydroxide?

 Zinc Hydroxide Structure – Zn(OH)2

 Chemical Properties of Zinc Hydroxide – Zn(OH)2

-- Aluminium reacts with zinc hydroxide solution gives a white precipitate which is soluble in excess of the reagent yo form complex Al(OH)4 indicates the presence of aluminium.
+- Aluminium reacts with zinc hydroxide solution gives a white precipitate which is soluble in excess of the reagent to form complex Al(OH)4 indicates the presence of aluminium.

 2Al3+(aq) + 3Zn(OH)2(aq) → 2Al(OH)3(s) + 3Zn

-- Zinc cations react with hydrogen sulfide in the presence of ammonia and ammonium chloride forms a white precipitate of zinc sulfide which is soluble in acids..
+- Zinc cations react with hydrogen sulphide in the presence of ammonia and ammonium chloride form a white precipitate of zinc sulphide which is soluble in acids.